 In 2015, he also starred as Sam Adams in the History Channel’s three-part fictional mini-series Sons of Liberty, which aired on History in January 2015.
 His latest film Jackie & Ryan, a romantic drama co-starring Kathering Heigl, was released on July 3, 2015.

 In September 2016, Barnes was cast as Billy Russo in the upcoming Netflix / Marvel series The Punisher, a spin-off of Marvel’s Daredevil, and co-starring Jon Bernthal, Ebon Moss-Bachrach and Deborah Ann Woll.
-The Punisher is set to premiere on November 17th on Netflix.
+Season One premiered on November 17, 2017 on Netflix.

 In November 2016, HBO announced that Westworld had been renewed for second season.
 Filming began in October 2017 in California and Utah.
 Season Two premiered on April 22, 2018 on HBO.

 On December 12, 2017, it was announced that The Punisher had also been renewed for a second season.

 He is currently filming Season Two of The Punisher in New York City.